School bus, three cars involved in Columbia Falls accident

 by Sarah Craighead Dedmon

 The Maine State Police confirmed that an accident involving multiple passenger cars and a school bus took place on the afternoon of Thursday, Nov.
 1 on Route 1 in Columbia Falls.
-The bus was transporting students from M.S.A.D 37 and no one was seriously injured, either on the bus or in the other cars involved.
+The bus was transporting students from M.S.A.D 37 and no one was seriously injured, neither on the bus nor in the other cars involved.

-Trooper Austin said that three vehicles were damaged, but the car that started the accident left the scene of the accident and was not found.
+Trooper Austin said that three vehicles were damaged, but the car that started the accident left the scene of the accident and was never found.